CBS's Major Garrett Tries to Criminalize Sarah Sanders' Pressers

-CBS News’ Major Garrett bullied press secretary Sarah Sanders Thursday.
-Actually, it was a lot worse than that.
-This was his question of her today in reference to the $130,000 payment to the hussy Stormy Daniels:
+CBS News’s Major Garrett bullied press secretary Sarah Sanders at the podium during Thursday’s press conference.
+He asked a question in reference to the $130,000 payment to porn star Stormy Daniels.
+It was a follow-up to a similar question asked by another of the White House correspondents.

-“Mrs. Sanders, have you been reluctant to weigh in on any of these subjects because you might be subject to prosecution for giving false statements?
+Garrett asked: “Mrs. Sanders, have you been reluctant to weigh in on any of these subjects because you might be subject to prosecution for giving false statements?
 Are you under advice of counsel to not say much, to limit your own liability in –”

-Garrett wants to know what she knew about the $130,000 payment to the hussy and when she knew it.
+Garrett wants to know what she knew about the $130,000 payment to the porn star and when she knew it.
 The question was first asked by a female reporter and Garrett followed up on it.

 He is painting her as a liar, much as so-called comic Michelle Wolf called her a liar, but he took it a step further.
 Garrett wants to know if she fears arrest or investigation because he thinks she perjured herself to the press corps.